Meghanjana-Roy/Sign-Language-Detection-using-American-Sign-Language/README.md

 # Sign-Language-Detection-using-American-Sign-Language
 Sign Language Detection using Machine Learning with InceptionV3 enables real-time ASL recognition via a webcam.
 It preprocesses hand gestures, predicts letters with a trained model, and forms words/sentences dynamically.
 Optimized for performance, it ensures efficient, accurate gesture recognition in Python.
 Steps to follow :-

-1.Capture real-time video frames using OpenCV.
+1.Capture real-time video frames using OpenCV./n
-2.Extract the Region of Interest (ROI) for hand gestures.
-3.Preprocess ROI (resize, normalize).
+2.Extract the Region of Interest (ROI) for hand gestures./n 3.Preprocess ROI (resize, normalize).
 4.Predict the ASL letter using the InceptionV3 model.
 5.Store predictions, build words/sentences dynamically.